 1) What is the cost of living in Delhi?

-The average expenditures for bachelors living in Delhi can be approximately Rs.
+The average cost of living in New Delhi can be approximately Rs.
 15,000-20,000 every month and that for couples can be Rs.25,000-50,000.
-More the number of people more will be the needs and higher will be the expenses.
-For a family of four, living together, you might have to spend Rs.
+More people will be the needs, and the higher will be the expenses.
+For a family of four living together, you might have to spend Rs.
 50,000 – 1lac or more.
-Also, the rent varies greatly depending on whether you are living in a budget area or an expensive location.
+Also, the rent varies greatly depending on whether you live in a budget area or an expensive location.

 |Schooling and Childcare||30,000||—|